megabyte0x/web3-roadmaps/evm/README.md

 ## DEEP DIVES Series

 - The first blog is about the working of the EVM using Bytecodes and OPCODES.
-Check it [here](https://medium.com/@danielyamagata/understand-evm-opcodes-write-better-smart-contracts-e64f017b619)
+Check it [here.](https://medium.com/@danielyamagata/understand-evm-opcodes-write-better-smart-contracts-e64f017b619)

+- The second blog is about the **Memory** in Soldity.
+How does it stores the values using OPCODES and Pointer.
+Check it [here.](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-d6b)

 [evm_illustrations]: ethereum_evm_illustrated.pdf